FSXAC/FSXAC.github.io/documents/CPEN212/week7.md

 What we want is **interrupt**: whenever some external event (such as a click) happens, we want to *interrupt* the current process and run some interrupt service routine (ISR).

-`insert interrupt and signal slide`
+`TODO: insert interrupt and signal slide`

 The kernel is capable of accepting interrupts, and the kernel can propagate a *signal* back to the application layer.
+The libraries can issue some callback function to our process to do some stuff (e.g. firing a gun).

+Some signals we might be familiar with include:

+- SIGTERM: terminate the program
+- SIGKILL: kill the program (less graceful)
+- SIGSEGV: segment fault

+`TODO: insert interrupt callback`

+## OS Kernel

+The kernel is the core of the OS.
+It's the interface between the bare metal hardware and the processes we run on top of it.
+As we just learned, it manages interrupts/signals and calls/syscalls.

+More importantly, the kernel provides basic abstractions over hardware.
+For example, the kernel and the hardware together manages virtual memory (setting up page tables, address layout).

+In every processes' address space, there is always a region mapped for kernel.

+Lastly, the kernel always runs at an **elevated privilege level** -- which means it can pretty much do anything it wants in the computer.